Tyre safety tips

 28 front and 30 rear is good for the smaller scooters and 30 and 32 for the bigger scooters would be a good suggested psi.

 Yes, when new m/c tyres are fitted, they should not be subjected to maximum power until a reasonable 'running in' distance has been covered.
-100 dry miles (160km) is the recommended minimum (discount any wet miles covered).
+100 dry miles (160km) is the recommended minimum.
 Tyre should then be visually examined and their inflation pressure re-checked before riding.

 The British Rubber Manufacturers Association advise tyres should be used within 6 years of manufacture.
 The tyre should then be removed after a total of 10 years.
 Avon recommend tyres should be used within 5 years of manufacture.
 The tyre should then be removed after a total of 7 years.